alanrogers/eghop/src/suggested.md

 # Suggested readings

+1. [Betti et al. 2020][betti20:n] Climate shaped how Neolithic farmers and European hunter-gatherers interacted after a major slowdown from 6,100 BCE to 4,500 BCE.

+    * "We identify four axes of [European Neolithic] expansion and observe a slowdown along three axes when crossing the same climatic threshold.
+This threshold reflects the quality of the growing season, suggesting that Near Eastern crops might have struggled under more challenging climatic conditions.
+This same threshold also predicts the mixing of farmers and hunter-gatherers as estimated from ancient DNA, suggesting that unreliable yields in these regions might have favoured the contact between the two groups."

 1. [Immel et al. 2021][immel21:commbiol] Genome-wide study of a Neolithic Wartberg grave community reveals distinct HLA variation and hunter-gatherer ancestry.